Today is the anniversary of the worst environmental disaster in U.S. history. It was not an accident; it was a crime.

 If you are looking for the latest sign that the coal industry is desperate, look no further than the three lawsuits coal companies and their defenders are bringing before the U.S. Court of Appeals for the D.C.
 Circuit on Thursday.
 Big Coal -- led by the infamous Bob Murray and Murray Energy -- and a handful of allied Attorneys General are trying a long shot legal strategy to stop the Environmental Protection Agency (EPA) from implementing the Clean Power Plan, the agency’s first-ever program to...

 The Georgia Sierran is published four times each year, and contains timely and informative articles written by Georgia Chapter members.
-Click here to sign up!
-2015:
+You must be a member of the Sierra Club to recieve a copy of the Sierran.
+Join us today!2015:

 Our Wild America: Campaign UpdateBy Graham Taylor